grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-resource-handler.md

 }
 ```

-## Accessing datasource resources from the frontend
+## Accessing app resources from the frontend

 You can query your resources using the `getResource` and `postResource` helpers from the `DataSourceWithBackend` class.
 To provide a nicer and more convenient API for your components it's recommended to extend your datasource class and instance with functions for each route as shown in the following example: